Skip to main content

 Pre-requisites

-Here is the list of prerequisites for setting up your opt-in campaigns:
+Here is the list of prerequisites for setting up your opt-in automations:

-You will need to create an In-App campaign using the following instructions:
+You will need to create an In-App automation using the following instructions:

 1. Targeting